 Although the Nectar mattress is slightly firmer than the average bed-in-a-box, we still think it’s good for all types of sleepers.
 All in all, the bed provides a good amount of support yet it doesn’t sacrifice pressure relief.

 Back and stomach sleepers will find that the bed does a good of supporting the area under their lower back and trunk.
 Side sleepers will be just fine as well.
 These types of sleepers will find the top memory foam layers actually do a very good job of conforming to and cradling their primary pressure points (i.e. hips and shoulders).
 To be fair, we think the GhostBed mattress accommodates all types of sleepers as well.

 Beyond feel, this is perhaps the biggest difference between the two beds.
-To cut to the chase, Nectar is more affordable than GhostBed by a pretty good margin.
-From an MSRP standpoint, you’re looking at about $700 for a queen size Nectar mattress and $1,000 for a queen size GhostBed.
+To cut to the chase, Nectar is more affordable than GhostBed by a decent margin.
+From an MSRP standpoint, you’re looking at about $800 for a queen size Nectar mattress and $1,000 for a queen size GhostBed.

 However, GhostBed is pretty aggressive when it comes to sales and discounts.
 The company varies their promotions monthly but usually you can expect to receive a $100-$200 discount.
 As such, it might be a good idea to check GhostBed.com to see what sort of discount they’re currently offering.
 Although Nectar doesn’t usually offer a discount code, they will typically throw in two free pillows with each mattress purchase.

 Up To $200 Off

 GhostBed comes to us from the well-known bedding company Nature’s Sleep, which is family owned and operated.
 The company has maintained a sterling reputation in the bedding industry for over 15 years.
 Here is how GhostBed compares to Nectar.